LucaOonk/Virsh-Gui/README.md

 - VM-usage graphs

 # Known Issues:
-- Drives not being added to a VM when using the configurator
+- After a while being idle the info of the VM disappears and is set to `Null`.
+Current workaround is to click `Show Info` again or `Refresh`.